 Scuba Diving Hazards

 Each year SCUBA divers drown in San Diego County.
-Too often, drownings can be attributed to poor judgement or inadequate training.
+Too often, drowning can be attributed to poor judgment or inadequate training.
 Only persons who have been trained and certified should SCUBA dive.
 There are numerous local dive shops which offer instruction and certification.